salieri11/concord-bft/README.md

 ### Building Helen

-Helen is first build using Maven (see helen/README.md for additional dependencies, like Java and NPM):
+Helen is first built using Maven (see helen/README.md for additional dependencies, like Java):

 ```
 blockchain/helen$ mvn clean install package